avishaan/codehatcher.github.io/_posts/2020-08-30-overfitting-accuracy.md

 <script async src="https://unpkg.com/mermaid@8.6.4/dist/mermaid.min.js"></script>

 # Intro
-This is a central problem in machine learning; how do we make sure the parameters of a model generalize well to problems the model hasn't seen *presented in our cross validation set* and not just to the training data.
+This is a central problem in machine learning; how do we make sure the parameters of a model generalize well to problems the model hasn't seen *presented in our cross-validation set* and not just to the training data.
 An example of how this presents may be when the validation accuracy is relatively low ~70% but our training accuracy ~100%

 # Strategies
 ## Cost Regularization